linode/docs/docs/networking/dns/dns-manager.md

 Next Steps
 ----------

-Now that you are familiar with Linode's DNS Manager, you should set up your [reverse DNS configuration](/docs/networking/dns/setting-reverse-dns), and consider looking at our [Common DNS Configurations](/docs/networking/dns/common-dns-configurations) guide for some common DNS settings.
+Now that you are familiar with Linode's DNS Manager, you should set up your [reverse DNS configuration](/docs/networking/dns/setting-reverse-dns), and consider looking at our [Common DNS Configurations](/docs/networking/dns/common-dns-configurations) guide.